Six dead in London tower block fire, toll expected to rise - police

-LONDON Six people have been confirmed dead in a huge fire at a London tower block and the death toll is expected to rise, police said on Wednesday.
+LONDON (Reuters) - Six people have been confirmed dead in a huge fire at a London tower block and the death toll is expected to rise, police said on Wednesday.

 Fire engulfed the 24-storey block of flats in central London in the early hours of Wednesday.
 More than 50 people were injured and some residents were trapped inside the towering inferno.